mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 The game gets quite hard when it gets into 4x4 mode, and you have to track 3, then 4, then 5 flowers.
 But don't take my word for it -- if you have an iphone, [try it yourself](https://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8 "mpower on itunes").
 It will be for a good cause. non-Parkinson's patients are important in this study too, as they provide a baseline for comparison.

-##  What can a memory test tell us about Parkinson's?
+##  What can a memory test say about Parkinson's?

 Memory is affected in Parkinson's, but usually in late stages of the disease.
 The more common symptoms, which affect nearly all Parkinson's patients, all involve degradation of motor abilities.
 Motor symptoms of Parkinson's include tremors, slowness of movement, rigidity, and instability in walking and balancing.
 Since these symptoms are more ubiquitious among patients than memory issues, it is unclear if a test of memory will be informative.
 Therefore, my tasks in this project were twofold: